Sequential Adaptive Design for Jump Regression Estimation: Real Data Study: Adaptive Microscope Imaging For Accelerating the Imaging Speed

-This section presents a numerical study using eleven microscope images shown in Figure \ref{fig:mgdata}.
-These microscope images are characterized by the noise level, the ratio of the foreground boundary pixel number to the total image pixel number (FR), and the ratio of the foreground boundary pixel number to the foreground pixel number (BFR).
+To quantitatively evaluate our approach compared to the standard STEM imaging techniques, we first obtained complete imaging scans for eleven different specimens (Fig. \ref{fig:mgdata}) to serve as ground truth.
+These microscope images are characterized by their noise level, ratio of foreground-boundary pixel number to total-image pixel number (FR), and the ratio of foreground-boundary pixel number to foreground pixel number (BFR).
+The noise levels of the images are estimated.
+We first took the jump regression estimates of the images for denoising, and the noise variances are estimated by taking the mean squared differences of the estimated regression surfaces and the corresponding original images.
 The product of FR and BFR quantifies the ratio of the jump location curve pixel number relative to the total pixel number.
 The eleven images have $587 \times 484$, $587 \times 465$, $611 \times 474$, $592 \times 592$, $472 \times 459$, $1006 \times 1006$, $793 \times 916$, $579 \times 579$, $505 \times 500$, $501 \times 498$, and $502 \times 496$ pixels, respectively.

-Like in the simulation study, each of the eleven test images was sub-sampled by the proposed sampling strategy and the three benchmark methods.
-The sample size is equivalent to ten percents of the total image pixel number, and the sample was taken sequentially over six stages.
-For each of the test images, the sub-sampled image pixels were used as data to get the jump regression estimate of the original test image, and the estimate was compared to the original image at unsampled pixel locations to give J-MSE and C-MSE.
+In each of the eleven cases, we also achieved the partial scan using our proposed approach.
+The number selected is equivalent to ten percent of the total raster location number, and the locations in the subset were selected sequentially over six stages.
+The subset of the raster locations and the corresponding pixel measurements were used to estimate the pixel measurements at the other unselected raster locations.
+The estimates were compared to the corresponding values from the full raster image, and the two performance metrics, J-MSE and C-MSE, were computed against the noisy full scanned image as $m(\V{x})$.
+The evaluation of J-MSE requires $JB(h)$, which was estimated.
+We first applied an image segmentation algorithm to identify the outlines of black regions, and the result of the image segmentation algorithm was manually corrected for a better accuracy. $JB(h)$ is estimated accordingly.
+Samplings from uniform density, WRMS-C and WRMS-J were used as benchmarks again.